alias-bitsignal/bismuthcoin/content/blog/2020-04-13-hello-world.md

 ```
 generate the turqoise and green menus labeled “About” and “Menu”, respectively, in the screenshot above.

-Except for the Tornado templates, about.html contains pure html code.
-When clicked, the command button in about.html opens up page1.
-When page1.html opens it displays two cards named “Commands” using card-header-info (turqoise color) and “Output” using card-header-success (green color).
+Except for the Tornado templates, `about.html` contains pure html code.
+When clicked, the command button in `about.html` opens up `page1`.
+When `page1.html` opens it displays two cards named “Commands” using `card-header-info` (turqoise color) and “Output” using `card-header-success` (green color).
 The Commands card contains 4 buttons and a text input field.
-The first button “Show Latest Account Transactions” generates a <table> in the Output card with data obtained from the blockchain for the active account in the wallet.
+The first button “Show Latest Account Transactions” generates a `<table>` in the Output card with data obtained from the blockchain for the active account in the wallet.
 The Python code to obtain the blockchain data is:

 ```
 button1 = self.get_argument("button1", default=None, strip=False)